mvolkmann/blog/src/meteor.md

 1. The callback function passed to `Meteor.call` is passed an error description (if there was an error) and the result value.
    Now the UI is updated using data from Minimongo.

+If the call succeeds, the error description is `undefined` and the result is set to whatever value the Method returns.
+If the call fails, the error description is set to an object that contains the properties
+`error` (an HTTP status code even though HTTP isn't used), `reason` (concise message), `message` (long message), and more.
+It does not throw a JavaScript `Error`, so try/catch cannot be used.

+Methods that throw should do so using
+`throw new Meteor.error(methodName, message)`.
+Throwing a normal JavaScript `Error` will not return a detailed error message to the client.

 Let's implement a simple Method that just adds two numbers.
 It is not a typical Method because it does not update a collection.